JulianoLagana/debugging_workshop/README.md

-# Machine Learning Debugging Workshop
+# Machine Learning Debugging Workshop 🐞
 Welcome!
 This repository contains the code for the two cases you will work on during the workshop.

 Make sure you follow all the installation instructions in good time **before** the workshop (especially if you're on Windows, I only tested this on a Mac 😅).

 If you run into any problems open an issue in this repo and I'll do my best to answer asap.

+Try your best not to look at the cases 🙈, leave that for the workshop.
+It's best that we all start from the same point then!

 # Installation instructions